mohamed-elzeni/15112-tower-defense/readme.txt

 	- enemy.py
 	- healthBar.py
 	- household.py
-	- Tower Defense.py
 	- prohibited.py
+	- tower-defense.py
 	- tower.py
 - This game uses the pygame module.
 You should have pip and the pygame module installed before running the game.
 Here is a tutorial on how to install pygame: https://www.pygame.org/wiki/GettingStarted (this is from the official pygame wiki website)
-- Run the Tower Defense.py in an IDE after successfully installing pygame
+- Run the tower-defense.py in an IDE after successfully installing pygame

 -------------------------------------------------------------